Hermann Wiedemann: Recordings

 Despite the long duration of his career, there are only a few sound documents.
-For a long time, acoustic HMV records from the years 1912 to 1914 (excerpts from Tannhäuser und der Sängerkrieg auf Wartburg and Der Schmuck der Madonna) were the only documents.
+For a long time, acoustic His Master's Voice records from the years 1912 to 1914 (excerpts from Tannhäuser und der Sängerkrieg auf Wartburg and Der Schmuck der Madonna) were the only documents.
 There is also a shellac with the aria "Ich soll ein Glück entbehren" from Figaro.
 There are at least three recordings of individual scenes from the Vienna State Opera, as Alberich (with Luise Helletsgruber, Enid Szánthó and Dora With as Rheintöchter), as Klingsor and Beckmesser.
 The following complete recording is from Salzburg: